-To emphasize that the Basi/Virk trial was merely meter-spinning theatre from the injustice system, I bring back a Northern Insights piece from almost 18 months ago.
+To emphasize that the Basi/Virk trial was merely meter-spinning theatre from the injustice system, I bring back an In-Sights piece from 2010.
 I think it captures reality, showing the trial was never about exposing truth.

 This week another insider of the Liberal government was caught reaching hands into the cookie jar.
 People in that party are hooked on cash from the public.
 Like junkies, they are dependent, they can’t stop and we, as citizens, have grown tolerant.